 These pants don’t get our highest rating for toughness, lacking features like abrasion resistance and reinforcements.
 Thinking of comfort, we would have preferred an elastic waist over their existing non-stretch waistband for added comfort.

-Nonetheless, prAna’s Sky Canyon Jogger pant offers everything you need while looking cute and without spending a fortune.
+Nonetheless, prAna’s Sky Canyon Jogger pant offers everything you need and nothing you don’t.
+And you’ll look cute without spending a fortune.
 These pants were made to do it all in style, from multiday backpacking trips to a casual stroll on your local trail.

 - Weight: Unavailable

 - Fabric: 97% nylon, 3% spandex

 - Plenty of pockets